Interstate 695 (Maryland): I-70 to I-83

 The Baltimore Beltway narrows from seven to six lanes within the interchange, which contains braided ramps providing access to the next interchange, MD 122 (Security Boulevard), located near Security Square Mall and the headquarters of the Social Security Administration.
 Continuing north, the road widens to eight lanes again and continues through a mix of suburban homes and business parks in Lochearn.
 I-695 interchanges with MD 26 (Liberty Road) east of Randallstown and resumes north, narrowing to six lanes.
 It intersects the southern terminus of I-795 (Northwest Expressway), which serves as a bypass of MD 140 in the Owings Mills area.
 The MTA's Baltimore Metro SubwayLink line to Owings Mills passes under I-695 within the interchange and runs in the median of I-795 as far as that town.
 At the I-795 interchange, the signage of route changes from north–south to east–west.

-From here, I-695 heads northeast as an eight lane road and enters Pikesville, where it passes under CSX Transportation's Hanover Subdivision and intersects MD 140 (Reisterstown Road) at a single-point urban interchange.
+From here, I-695 heads northeast as an eight-lane road and enters Pikesville, where it passes under CSX Transportation's Hanover Subdivision and intersects MD 140 (Reisterstown Road) at a single-point urban interchange.
 A short distance later, the road comes to a partial interchange with MD 129 (Park Heights Avenue), with an eastbound exit and westbound entrance.
 I-695 heads east to another partial interchange with Stevenson Road, which has a westbound exit and eastbound entrance.
 The Baltimore Beltway passes through heavily forested land as it encounters Greenspring Avenue.
 Past this interchange, I-695 continues northeast through woodland before coming to an interchange with I-83 (Jones Falls Expressway).
 The interchange includes connections to MD 25 (Falls Road), which heads into the open countryside north of Baltimore.
-Within this interchange, I-83 forms a concurrency with I-695 and the roadway widens to 10 lanes, with six for the Beltway and four for I-83.
-After running concurrently, I-83 splits from I-695 by heading north on the Harrisburg Expressway at a directional interchange.
+Within this interchange, I-83 forms a concurrency with I-695, and the roadway widens to 10 lanes, with six for the beltway and four for I-83.
+In each direction, I-695 runs on the three leftmost lanes, while I-83 uses the two rightmost ones.
+After running concurrently, I-83 splits from I-695 by heading north on the Harrisburg Expressway at a directional interchange and continues towards Timonium, Cockeysville and Hunt Valley before reaching York, Pennsylvania.